Flawless Physio Logo

 Achilles Tendon Pain: Differential Diagnosis

 Numerous issues can cause Achilles tendon pain, and below we cover the most common symptoms for each.
 There is some debate regarding the level of inflammation in tendon pain issues.
-As a result, the term Achilles Tendinitis while still prevalent in the USA is more commonly referred to in the UK as Achilles Tendinopathy.
+As a result, the term Achilles Tendonitis while still prevalent in the USA is more commonly referred to in the UK as Achilles Tendinopathy.
 As a result, we will use them interchangeably throughout the article.

-Acute Achilles Tendonitis
+Acute Achilles Tendinopathy

-Mid-portion Achilles Tendinitis
+Mid-portion Achilles Tendinopathy

 This is often seen in the subacute phase of tendinopathy, where the pain is isolated to the middle of the Achilles Tendon only.
-It is common to have a sore Achilles Tendon in the morning, but your range of motion and pain should improve within 20 minutes.

-Insertional Achilles Tendinitis
+Insertional Achilles Tendinopathy

 Achilles Tendon Tear

-A torn Achilles Tendon differs from Achilles Tendinopathy in that it typically has a sudden onset of pain that causes a partial tear of Achilles fibres.
-Someone may feel a sudden, sharp pain anywhere along the tendon when doing an activity.
+A torn Achilles Tendon differs from Achilles Tendinopathy as it is normally associated with a sudden onset of pain that causes a partial tear of Achilles fibres, whereas a tendinopathy is normally gradual in onset.

 Achilles Tendon Rupture